billsaysthis/SmallCommunities/README.md

 * IceCube and iCalendar for calendaring
 * RailsAdmin for automatic admin backend
 * RSpec and Cucumber for tests
+* Configatron for configuration file support
+* Rack-Recaptcha for repatchas
+* Rails_uri_validator and Rails_uri_validator

 ### Theming and Text Customization